-Further up the road we came to another Torii marking the entrance to the shrine, you take a left at the road immediately before it to get to the Sakamoto cable car station.
+Further up the road, we came to another Torii marking the entrance to the shrine, you take a left on the road immediately before it to get to the Sakamoto cable car station.

 The cable car costs Y1570 for a round ticked to the third station (Enryakuji).
 It’s a modern and comfortable trip up the mountain.

 At the top the views from just outside the station are stunning.
 You can walk right around the lookout area for an incredible view in all directions.